itswil/fast-console-log/README.md

 # 🐸 Fast Console Log

-Simple console log shortcut for your JavaScript/TypeScript
+A simple console log shortcut for your JavaScript/TypeScript.
+Ctrl Alt L is all you need!

 ## Usage